bayronportilla/bayronportilla.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD candidate working with Prof. Inga Kamp at the Kapteyn Astronomical Institute in The Netherlands.
+I am a PhD candidate working with Professor Inga Kamp at the Kapteyn Astronomical Institute in The Netherlands.
 My research focuses on characterising the physical structure of protoplanetary and circumplanetary disks.
-To this end, I develop radiative transfer models of disks to understand ground- and space-based observations across a broad range of wavelengths.
-I use those models to test different aspects of planet formation processes aiming to bridge the gap between theory and observations.
+I develop radiative transfer models to understand ground- and space-based observations across a broad range of wavelengths and use them to test different aspects of planet formation processes aiming to bridge the gap between theory and observations.

-I am interested in expanding our understanding of the thermal environment of circumplanetary disk when they are embedded in the natal protoplanetary disk.
+I work in expanding our understanding of the thermal environment of circumplanetary disk when they are embedded in the natal protoplanetary disk.
 I evaluate the implications of external sources of heating on the formation of exomoons and CPD detectability.

 I have also worked on the evolved phases of planetary systems, particularly in the dynamical interactions among planets and stars.
 During my master I studied the